aragon/nest/grants/Bastet/Roadmap.md

-# Development Timeline
+# Roadmap

-_subject to change as the design and architecture evolve during the proposal formulation (prior to submission & acceptance)_
+_subject to change as the design and architecture evolve during the proposal formulation (prior to review & acceptance)_

 ### Phases: